yuxuan-du/Quantum_architecture_search/README.md

 To maximally improve the robustness and trainability of variational quantum algorithms (such as quantum neural networks, variational quantum eigensolvers, and quantum approximate optimization algorithms), here we devise a resource and runtime efficient scheme termed quantum architecture search  (QAS).
 In particular, given a learning task, QAS automatically seeks a near optimal ansatz (i.e., quantum circuit architecture) to balance benefits and side-effects brought by adding more noisy quantum gates.

 Note: To use IBMQ backend, please register an account first.
+The folder "machine_learning_large_memory" includes the code of dynamically saving trainable paramters when the number of qubits or the circuit depth becomes large.

 ![](assests/paradigm.png)